salikadave/react-youtube-clone/README.md

-# Getting Started with Create React App
+# React YouTube Clone Using Material UI

+Deployed with Netlify

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).